Kreot Mowak MitenCeremonial cloth

 The black colored two-part woman’s tubular sarong called kreot mowak miten is always paired with the red colored textile with nassa shells sewn on called kreot beloge.
 These are used as bridewealth gifts at a marriage exchange.

 The motif on this textile is called kolo matang which refers to a birds eye a reference to having keen vision when weaving the intricate designs of such a textile.
 These textiles are tied and dyed by a grandmother and left to weave by the grand daughter.
 The grand daughter then must do the same for her linage thus ensuring the art is not lost.

 Warp ikat, two panels stitched together and sewn as a tube, handspun cotton, natural dyes.
-Ikat tied, dyed, woven by Yuliana Edo in Flores, c1986.
+Ikat tied, dyed and woven in Demon Pagong , Flores, c1986.

 141 x 66 cm / 55.5 x 26 in

 Textiles and Their Culture: Adonara Island | Bali Island | Flores Island | Java Island | Kalimantan Island | Lembata Island | Savu & Rai Jua Islands | Sulawesi Island | Sumba Island | Timor Island

 With questions or for assistance, please contact email@example.com, stating the product name and its SKU (listed under the price).
 The cost of shipping will be added during the checkout process, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.